APIron-lab/Universal-Token-Counter/README.md

 - 100% test coverage (pytest + Codecov)
 - Core-first architecture for easy extension

+➡ This repository is the open core of the upcoming APIron "Universal Token Series".
+  The commercial API version (RapidAPI) will provide additional features.

 ---

 ## 🧱 Project Architecture (APIron Core-first Standard)